 Biodiversity means a landscape with many habitat types, a wide range of species and great genetic variation within species.
-It is about wild animals, plants and fungi.
-But also about cultivated trees and growing forests.
+Safeguarding global biodiversity is a critical dimension of sustainable development, and one that is closely related to how our forests are managed.

 We are convinced that it is through research and collaboration that we can continue to find new ways to promote both growth and biodiversity in our forests.